jcmunav63/youtubepage/README.md

 # youtubepage
-A youtube page with an embedded video and images
+This is an example of a YouTube page with an embedded video and images.
+It's a part of the tasks for The Odin Project.